 Home-Schooled: Students are home-schooled when they are taught by their parents, rather than a public or private K-12 school.

 Honors Program: An honors program is a course of study for high-achieving students.

 Humanities: Humanities are fields of study related to human culture, such as languages, literature, philosophy, geography, history, religion, music and art.

-IB: International Baccalaureate.
-The International Baccalaureate program, available in elementary, middle and high schools, is a more intensive course of study than the typical high school curriculum.
+IB: The international baccalaureate program is available in various elementary, middle and high schools, and is an intensive course of study.

-In-State Student: An in-state student is a student who resides in the same state as the public college he or she attends.
-In-state students usually qualify for lower tuition than out-of-state students.
+In-State Student: An in-state student is from the same state as the public college they attend.
+In-state students usually qualify for cheaper tuition than out-of-state students.

-Independent Study: Independent study is a type of education that does not require the student to attend class, but rather work alone while receiving minimal supervision from a teacher or professor.
+Independent Study: Independent study is a type of class that does not require the student to attend class, but rather lets the student work alone while receiving minimal supervision from a teacher or professor.

 International Baccalaureate: See IB.

 Internship: An internship is a temporary job designed to provide the intern with experience in a certain field, sometimes for college credit.
 Internships may be paid or unpaid.